19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) in any case, deal with him in the manner that the Juvenile Court might have dealt with him.

-(3) Before imposing any sentence of reformative training, the court must call for and consider any report submitted by the Director of Prisons, or any person authorised by the Director of Prisons to submit the report on his behalf, on the offender’s physical and mental condition and his suitability for the sentence; and if the court has not received such a report, it must remand the offender in custody for a period or periods, not exceeding one month in the case of any single period, to enable the report to be submitted.
+(3) Before imposing any sentence of reformative training, the court must call for and consider any report submitted by the Commissioner of Prisons, or any person authorised by the Commissioner of Prisons to submit the report on his behalf, on the offender’s physical and mental condition and his suitability for the sentence; and if the court has not received such a report, it must remand the offender in custody for a period or periods, not exceeding one month in the case of any single period, to enable the report to be submitted.

+[Act 1 of 2014 wef 01/07/2014]

-(4) The court must give a copy of any report submitted by the Director of Prisons to the offender or his advocate and to the Public Prosecutor.
+(4) The court must give a copy of any report submitted by the Commissioner of Prisons to the offender or his advocate and to the Public Prosecutor.

+[Act 1 of 2014 wef 01/07/2014]

 (5) A person sentenced to reformative training must be detained in accordance with the regulations made under section 428.